philips-software/fluent-bit-out-hsdp/README.md

 ## Helm Chart

-A copy of the fluent-bit Helm chart is included in this repo with minor modifications to deploy our Docker image.
+You can deploy fluent-bit and the HSDP plugin using a Helm chart

 ### Secret